 Can my employer make COVID-19 vaccination mandatory?

-Canada is offering the COVID-19 vaccine on a voluntary basis to anyone in Canada who is eligible and would like to receive the vaccine.
+For other workplaces, Canada is offering the COVID-19 vaccine on a voluntary basis to anyone in Canada who is eligible and would like to receive the vaccine.
 It is possible some employers may require proof of vaccination against COVID-19 (e.g., if required for international travel).
 As the vaccination rollout continues, some workplaces may have employees who are partially vaccinated, fully vaccinated or not yet vaccinated.
 Employers will need to consider how a partially vaccinated workforce impacts their organization.
 Your employer should work with your health and safety committee or representative to assess the risk factors for COVID-19 transmission and implement controls to help stop the spread.
 Speak with your employer, committee or representative, or your union if available, to discuss any concerns you might have about COVID-19 vaccination requirements in your workplace, including any need for accommodation.

 I had COVID-19.
 Do I still need to get vaccinated?